rethinkdb/rethinkdb-rs/api/python/manipulating-tables/index_create.md

 Create a new secondary index on this table.

-__Example:__ To efficiently query our heros by code name we have to create a secondary index.
+__Example:__ To efficiently query our heroes by code name we have to create a secondary index.

 ```py